Acrylic paint: Differences between acrylic and oil paint

 Because of acrylic paint's more flexible nature and more consistent drying time between layers, an artist does not have to follow the same rules of oil painting, where more medium must be applied to each layer to avoid cracking.
 It usually takes 10–20 minutes for one to two layers of acrylic paint to dry, depending on the brand, quality, and humidity levels of the surrounding environment.
-Some professional grades of acrylic paint can take 20-30 minutes or even more than an hour.
+Some professional grades of acrylic paint can take 20–30 minutes or even more than an hour.
 Although canvas needs to be properly primed before painting with oils to prevent the paint medium from eventually rotting the canvas, acrylic can be safely applied straight to the canvas.
 The rapid drying of acrylic paint tends to discourage blending of color and use of wet-in-wet technique as in oil painting.
 Even though acrylic retarders can slow drying time to several hours, it remains a relatively fast-drying medium and adding too much acrylic retarder can prevent the paint from ever drying properly.

 Meanwhile, acrylic paint is very elastic, which prevents cracking from occurring.
 Acrylic paint's binder is acrylic polymer emulsion – as this binder dries, the paint remains flexible.

 Another difference between oil and acrylic paints is the versatility offered by acrylic paints.
 Acrylics are very useful in mixed media, allowing the use of pastel (oil and chalk), charcoal and pen (among others) on top of the dried acrylic painted surface.
 Mixing other bodies into the acrylic is possible—sand, rice, and even pasta may be incorporated in the artwork.
 Mixing artist or student grade acrylic paint with household acrylic emulsions is possible, allowing the use of premixed tints straight from the tube or tin, and thereby presenting the painter with a vast color range at their disposal.
 This versatility is also illustrated by the variety of additional artistic uses for acrylics.
-Specialized acrylics have been manufactured and used for linoblock printing (acrylic block printing ink has been produced by Derivan since the early 1980s), face painting, airbrushing, watercolor-like techniques, and fabric screen printing.
+Specialized acrylics have been manufactured and used for linoblock printing, face painting, airbrushing, watercolor-like techniques, and fabric screen printing.